salmonkarp/tp/docs/UserGuide.md

 The person list will be reordered according to your chosen field.

 Examples:
-* `sort name` sorts the person list in alphabetical order of names.
+* `sort name` sorts the student list in alphabetical order of names.
-* `sort grade` sorts the person list in descending order of average grades.
+* `sort grade` sorts the student list in descending order of average grades.
-* `sort attendance` sorts the person list in descending order of attendance percentage.
+* `sort attendance` sorts the student list in descending order of attendance percentage.
-* `sort tutorial` sorts the person list in ascending order of tutorial group numbers.
+* `sort tutorial` sorts the student list in ascending order of tutorial group numbers.

 **Warnings:**
 * Sorting only affects the current displayed list, not the underlying data.